polypoly-eu/polyPod/platform/podjs/README.md

 Follow these instructions to do so:

-1. In order to point to `podjs` from the polypoly-eu repository, add as a `development dependency` on your `package.json` the following:
+1. In order to point to `podjs` from the polypoly-eu repository, add as a `development dependency` by

+    `$npm i <path-that-points-to-platform/podjs --D`

+    So, you end up having on your `package.json` the following:

     ```json